simsam8/inf265_project3/report.md

 For tokenization we are using the basic-english tokenizer from `torchtext`.
 We exclude tokens which are digits, names, and spaces.
-Only words that appear 90 times or more are used in our vocabulary.

-### Dataset
+### Dataset and vocabulary

-The training dataset contains 4,384,460 words, and has 80,135 distinct words.
-The defined vocabulary contains 3,110 words.
-Many words then become unkown words, and could affect performance.
-The context, target training dataset contains 3,225,478 pairs.
+The training dataset contains 4,384,460 tokens in total.
+There are 80,135 unique tokens; however, the vocabulary we have constructed for the embedding model only contains 3,110 tokens, as we decided to only include words with a training data frequency greater than 90.
+Since the usage frequency of words in the English language has a very long tail, 96% of all unique words become unkown tokens.
+This is likely to greatly affect the performance of the models.

-When creating the context, target pairs, we have used a context size of 12.
+Sequence models require the data to be in a context, target format, so we generated new training, validation and test datasets with a context size of 12.
 The context size refers to the number of tokens before and after the target.
+The generated training dataset contains 3,225,478 context-target pairs.
 The total context then becomes 2*context_size.
-Unkown tokens (`<unk>`), and punctuations are excluded from the targets.
+We have excluded the unknown token (`<unk>`) and punctuations from the targets.

 ### CBOW Architecture

 We have defined two CBOW architectures, `CBOW` and `CBOWDeep`.
-Both take the vocab size, context size, and embedding dimension as parameters.
+Both take the vocab size, context size, and embedding dimension as hyperparameters.
 The first layer is a `nn.Embedding` for both.

 `CBOW` contains two fully connected layers after the embedding layer, while `CBOWDeep` contains four.
-Relu is used as the activation function, and the last layer is passed through a log_softmax layer.
+We use ReLU as the activation function for all layers except for the output layer, which uses a log_softmax function.

 \newpage